 I have a whole post about my basic card making supplies and tools, which has more information about the additional supplies I recommend for DIY greeting cards!

 [Disclaimer: There are a few affiliate links in this post.
 Thanks for your support!]

-Did you make any of these simple DIY Valentine’s Day cards?
+Did you make one or more of the simple DIY Valentine’s Day cards?